 Oaked chardonnay

-Oaked Chardonnays have been aged with oak barrels; these wines often exhibit a complexity of flavors, including toasty notes, hints of vanilla, and buttery aromas.
+Oaked Chardonnays have been very dry wines aged with oak barrels; these wines often exhibit a complexity of flavors, including toasty notes, hints of vanilla, and buttery aromas.
 The vanilla aroma is extracted from the oak barrel.
+Oaked chardonnay is a full bodied wine.
+The fact of having oaked and unoaked wines allows to differentiate chardonnay vs sauvignon blanc and other white wine varietals.

 Unoaked chardonnay

-Unoaked Chardonnays are fermented in stainless steel tanks and tend to be fruitier with floral aromas of white peach or apple blossom.
-Depending on your preference for warm or cold climates, you can find an array of nuanced flavors from either style.
+Unoaked Chardonnays are fermented in stainless steel tanks and tend to be fruitier with floral aromas of white peach, apple blossom and passion fruit.
+Depending on your preference for warm or cold climates, you can find an array of white wines as well as sparkling wines full of nuanced flavors from either style.

 Colder climates yield chardonnay wines with a distinct acidity and aromas of white peach an apple blossom.
 In regions with higher temperatures such as California, South of France or South America wines with tropical fruit aromas are produced.